sakshamchhimwal/tg_bot/README.md

 <br>
 The Admin can Block/Unblock and Delete the users.
 Can use CRON type strings for scheduling the updates.
 The CRON string will be decoded and presented to the Admin for understanding.
 <br>
-The bot within itsels uses CRON to schedule messages for all the unblocked users every morning.
+The bot within itself uses CRON to schedule messages for all the unblocked users every morning.

 # Setup